-I read parts of the book I read while my concentration was quite poor, and I found the layout was actually pretty conducive to reading section overviews closely and then skimming the subsections that went into a lot of detail.
+I read parts of the book while my concentration was quite poor, and the layout was actually pretty conducive to reading the section overviews closely and then skimming the more detailed subsections.
 It’s pretty information-dense, so to read it without any skimming would require some commitment.
 However, there was a lot of valuable information, so I’ll try to cover the key points here.

 The author explains that unusual behaviour may initially lead others to label the behaviour, but the label is then applied to the entire person.
 The label of mental illness is linked to certain assumptions, and those are applied when someone is labelled as mentally ill.
 All future behaviours are viewed in the context of the label; as a result, behaviours and then the person themselves will be “written off”.
 It’s a huge leap in logic, yet one that happens so automatically.

 According to the book, emphasizing diagnostic labels and the biological basis for illness can actually increase stigma.
 The problem is, characteristics of mental illness are assumed to be inherent to the individual and immutable.
 I find this so interesting, because intuitively likening mental illness to physical illness this way seems like a good thing.